When the temperature rises, things begin heating up with fleas, too.

 By doing this, they can make their way into your home and find themselves a host on your indoor pet, making it the perfect breeding ground.

-Animals that roam around outdoors are more likely to pick the pesky critters up and bring them home, but every pet is at risk – especially when the flea population rises!
+Pets that spend lots of time outdoors are more likely to pick the pesky critters up and bring them home, but every pet is at risk – especially when the flea population rises!

 What are the signs of fleas?